 This book did not fit any of my challenge criteria.

-Challenge criteria: A book you meant to read in 2017 but didn’t get to.
+Challenge prompt: A book you meant to read last year but didn’t.

 Beatrice Washington now rules America as its first ever queen, but her family are more concerned about rushing through her arranged marriage to a man she barely knows.
 No one can know that her heart really belongs to her bodyguard – but even their love is under threat.

 Meanwhile, Princess Samantha is under more scrutiny than ever before – and she still longs to be with her sister’s fiancee.
 But with no sign of Bea’s wedding being called off, she’s surprised to find someone else catching her eye.Continue reading